PON1

 Paraoxonase 1 (PON1) also known as Serum paraoxonase and arylesterase 1, A esterase, homocysteine thiolactonase or serum aryldialkylphosphatase 1, is an enzyme that in humans is encoded by the PON1 gene.
 Paraoxonase 1 has esterase and more specifically paraoxonase activity.
 PON1 is the first discovered member of a multigene family also containing PON2 and PON3, the genes for which are located adjacent to each other on chromosome 7.
 PON1 on HDL (different from soluble PON1) is responsible for significant atheroprotection rendered by the HDL.

 Structure

-Human PON1 is a glycoprotein composed of 354 amino acids and has a molecular weight of 43,000 daltons which associates with high-density lipoprotein (HDL, cholesterol) in the circulation.
+Human PON1 is a glycoprotein composed of 354 amino acids and has a molecular weight of 43,000 daltons which associates with high-density lipoprotein (HDL) in the circulation.
 Serum PON1 is secreted mainly by the liver, although local synthesis occurs in several tissues and PON1 protein is found in almost all tissues.
 X-ray crystallography has revealed the structure of PON1 to be a 6 bladed propeller with a unique lid structure covering the active site passage which allows association with HDL.